biof509/spring2019/syllabus/index.rst

 By the end of this course you should be able to:

-1. Create working python programs using the basic features of the python language together with numpy, pandas, and biopython (A brief refresh)
+1. Create data analysis programs in Python language together with numpy, pandas, matplotlib in Jupyter environment
-2. Demonstrate the tools commonly used in professional settings to aid development
-3. Describe the common types of machine learning tasks
+2. Describe the common types of machine learning and deep learning tasks
-4. Implement a simple linear regression model utilizing numpy
+3. Implement simple machine learning algorithms, such as linear and logistic regression models and clustering utilizing numpy
-5. List the advantages and disadvantages of different machine learning algorithms
-6. Apply machine learning algorithms for both regression and classification
-7. Convert a data set into a form suitable for use by machine learning algorithms
+4. Convert a data set into a form suitable for use by machine learning algorithms
-8. Apply dimensionality reduction to a data set for visualization and further processing
-9. Identify subpopulations using clustering algorithms
-10. Choose appropriate model parameters
-11. Evaluate the results of a machine learning model
-12. Integrate a machine learning model in a workflow
-13. Compare different programming paradigms including procedural, functional and object oriented.
-14. Define what an object is in the context of programming
-15. Identify the features of an object definition
-16. Contrast attributes, properties and methods
-17. Review special methods
-18. Design a public interface for a class
-19. Utilize inheritance and abstraction
-20. Choose when and how to raise and handle exceptions appropriately
+5. Choose appropriate machine learning techniques for data analyses and interpret their results.
+6. Properly design machine learning analysis pipelines and avoid common pitfalls.
+7. Complete a short research project using machine learning.

 Logistics
 ---------

-This is a 15 week course starting on the 1st February 2018, and finishing on 10th May 2018.
-Classes will take place between 5:00pm and 7:00pm each Thursday in building 10, room B1C205 within the FAES Academic Center.
+This is a 14 week course starting on the 13th September 2018, and finishing on 13-14th December 2018.
+Classes will take place between 5:00pm and 7:00pm each Thursday in building 10, room 2-3330 within the FAES Academic Center.

 Attendance in class is strongly recommended; however, we realize other commitments will occasionally prevent attendance.
 Class materials will generally be distributed over the course website.

 Most classes will have hands-on tutorials and assignments.
 Both practice and graded assignments will generally be provided.
-Graded assignments should be submitted prior to the following class.
+Graded assignments should be submitted prior to the following class, please follow the deadlines specified on OKpy website.
 So that you can follow along during class bringing a laptop to each class is strongly encouraged.

 Important dates:

-* 23 February 2018 - Last day to drop/withdraw
+* October 2018 - Last day to drop/withdraw
-* 30 March 2018 - Last day to change status (credit or audit)
+* November 2018 - Last day to change status (credit or audit)

 Required Materials
 ------------------

 **Each student is encouraged to bring their own laptop to each class.** For the course, we will use Python 3.
-Any python installation should work, but you must be able to install packages.
+Any up-to-date python installation should work, but you must be able to install packages.
 The Anaconda Scientific Python Distribution from Continuum Analytics will likely be the easiest approach to configuring python if you do not already have python installed.
 The Anaconda installer will automatically install many of the packages we will use during the course.

 Recommended Books
 -----------------